 - 3 large ripe tomatoes chopped

-- 8 oz small fresh mozzarella balls halved
+- 8 ounces small fresh mozzarella balls halved

 - 10 medium basil leaves chopped